Why Should You Care?

 WVU Peer Advocates

-West Virginia University employs two Title IX Education Specialists – Mariana Matthews and Brooke Bailey – who coordinate the WVU Peer Advocate program.
+West Virginia University employs Title IX Education Specialists who coordinate the WVU Peer Advocate program.
 This program trains students to work to end sexual assault and power-based personal violence on campus through immediate crisis intervention.
 This training takes form through a 3 credit hour course where students receive the knowledge and tools they need to help their peers.
 Services provided by the WVU Peer Advocates include but are not limited to the following:

-Meet with students to discuss their experience and the resources and options
+- Meet with students to discuss their experience and the resources and options available to them.

-Any student is welcome and encouraged to become a WVU Peer Advocate and can become involved by contacting either Title IX Education Specialist:
+Any student is welcome and encouraged to become a WVU Peer Advocate and can become involved by contacting a Title IX Education Specialist:

 (304) 293-5600 office